RAF Leuchars: Post-Cold War

-The Phantoms of No. 43 Squadron and No. 111 Squadron were replaced by Panavia Tornado F.3s during 1989- 1990.
+The Phantoms of No. 43 Squadron and No. 111 Squadron were replaced by Panavia Tornado F.3s during 1989 - 1991, with the last leaving during May 1991.
 April 2003 saw the Tornado F.3 Operational Conversion Unit (OCU), No. 56 (Reserve) Squadron, move to RAF Leuchars.
 In April 2008, No. 56 (R) Squadron amalgamated with No. 43 Squadron, retaining the identity of the latter until it was disbanded in July 2009.

 In September 2010, No. 6 Squadron was the first squadron at RAF Leuchars to be reformed operating the Eurofighter Typhoon; Typhoons from the squadron performed a Quick Reaction Alert (QRA) scramble on Sunday 2 January 2011.
 6 Squadron took over QRA duties when the last of the Tornado F.3s were retired.
 The second Typhoon squadron, No. 1 (Fighter) Squadron, was reformed at the 2012 RAF Leuchars Airshow on 15 September 2012.

 Leuchars had a long history of defending sovereign UK airspace over many decades stretching back to Meteor aircraft and finally with the Typhoon.
 Aircraft such as the English Electric Lightning and McDonald Douglas Phantom were prevalent over many years.
 Leuchars was home to the last squadron of Tornado F.3s, No. 111 Squadron.
 No. 111 Squadron operated the QRA which was set up primarily to combat threats from Soviet attacks during the Cold War.
 The unit was disbanded in March 2011.

 The station was formerly home to No. 125 Expeditionary Air Wing, but it is still the home of the East of Scotland Universities Air Squadron (ESUAS) and No. 12 Air Experience Flight RAF (12 AEF), who both use a fleet of seven Grob Tutor T.1's.
 No. 125 Expeditionary Air Wing (EAW) was formed at Leuchars on 1 April 2006.
 The wing encompasses most of the non-formed unit personnel and does not include the flying units based at the station.
 The station commander was dual-hatted as the commander of the wing.